barronwei/ilp-settlement-paypal/README.md

-# PayPal ILP Settlement Engine :money:
+# PayPal ILP Settlement Engine

 This repository houses an implementation of an ILP settlement engine for PayPal!